 ^{}As Managing Director of MHC, Mr A. Babbea earns monthly salary.
-He is not paid additional fees as Member of the Board or Committee.
-His emoluments disclosed above include back pay to the tune of Rs 2,000,190/- representing travelling allowances for previous financial years 2020 and 2021.
+He is not paid additional fees as Member of the Board.

 The Non-Executive Directors' remuneration is fixed.
 There is no variable component to the effect that the Non-Executive Directors do not receive remuneration in the form of share options or bonuses associated with the Company's performance.
-However, the Executive Director, being an
+However, the Executive Director, being an employee, is entitled to performance bonuses as per the Company's Policy.

-The remuneration of officers is reviewed by the Nomination and Remuneration Committee and thereafter recommended to the Board.
+The remuneration of Officers is reviewed by the Nomination and Remuneration Committee and thereafter recommended to the Board.